endgameinitiative/regenlearnings.xyz/README.md

-# Ecosystem
+# RegenLearnings.xyz

-Ecosystem is a framework for documenting regen learnings links.
+This is a framework for documenting regen learnings links.
 View it at https://regenlearnings.xyz

 ## Docs stack